johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 Examples {#examples}
 --------

-Assuming all the requirements are met, a "good" unicast IPv4 packet received would increment:
+If all of the requirements are met, a "good" unicast IPv4 packet received would increment:

 - interface/ingress/traffic/l3/v4/unicast/packets
 - interface/ingress/traffic/l3/v4/unicast/bytes